PubInv/PubInv/ideas/Project #26: Homeduino (Homeostasis using Arduino).md

 This would apply to all kinds of control problems, such as keeping a neo-natal incubator at a correct temperature, or controlling a fire within a temperature range to produce good biochar.

+Note: The PID algortihm could be a potential candidate algoirthm for this, and there exists and Arduino library for it already: http://en.wikipedia.org/wiki/PID_controller

 ## Idea: Arduino sketch sketcher for Homeostasis

 Build a D3-based software system that lets you automatically generate plans that make solving a "homeostasis" problem with an Arduino easier.